-Transport may increase to meet objectives to divert more waste away from landfill and move waste up the hierarchy.
+Transport may increase to meet objectives to divert more waste away from landfill and move waste up the hierarchy whilst increased resource efficiency and sustainable procurement may reduce the import (associated transport) impact of materials.
 However, in Life Cycle terms the benefits of moving waste up the hierarchy generally outweigh the impact of emissions from increased transport associated with recycling / reuse etc. This is because of avoided emissions elsewhere in the supply chain.
 Transport and treatment facilities may affect the local air quality proximal to sensitive sites / access routes and there could be some negative impact possible on the landscape through more facilities handling waste, but with an overall benefit on environmental impact in general.

-Duration of impacts: Short to long term, the implementation of this objective is designed to continue throughout the Strategy period (to 2030).
+Duration of impacts: Short to long term, the implementation of this objective is designed to continue throughout the Strategy period (to 2041).